ODF Validator is a tool that validates OpenDocument files and checks them for certain conformance criteria.

 To use the '''ODF Validator''', the following steps are required:

-In an Java 1.5 environment, ODF Validator is invoked by the following command:
+In a command-line environment, ODF Validator is invoked by the following command:

 These command lines are abbreviated odfvalidator from now on.